naninovel/docs/docs/api/index.md

 goto | named string | Path to go when the choice is selected by user; see [@goto] command for the path format. gosub | named string | Path to a subroutine to go when the choice is selected by user; see [@gosub] command for the path format.
-When `goto` is assigned this parameter will be ignored. set | string | Set expression to execute when the choice is selected by user; see [@set] command for syntax reference. do | string list | Script commands to execute when the choice is selected by user; don't forget to escape commas inside list values to prevent them being treated as delimiters.
+When `goto` is assigned this parameter will be ignored. set | string | Set expression to execute when the choice is selected by user; see [@set] command for syntax reference. do | string list | Script commands to execute when the choice is selected by user.
+Escape commas inside list values to prevent them being treated as delimiters.
 The commands will be invoked in order after `set`, `goto` and `gosub` are handled (if assigned). play | boolean | Whether to automatically continue playing script from the next line, when neither `goto` nor `gosub` parameters are specified.
 Has no effect in case the script is already playing when the choice is processed. show | boolean | Whether to also show choice handler the choice is added for; enabled by default. time | decimal | Duration (in seconds) of the fade-in (reveal) animation.
 Default value: 0.35 seconds.